Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Graphic summary and closing remarks

 \section{Graphic summary and closing remarks}

 In Figure~\ref{fig:Overview-of-results}, we describe the relationships between the main concepts used in the paper.

-In this work, we have shown that quadratic Lyapunov functions are a natural Lyapunov function concept to study the $L^2$-ISS of linear analytic systems in Hilbert spaces.
-Under assumption that $A$ generates an analytic semigroup that is similar to a contraction, and if $B\in L(U,X_{-\frac{1}{2}+p})$ for $p>0$, we give an explicit construction of a coercive $L^2$-ISS Lyapunov function for such a system.
-If $A$ is self-adjoint, then this function is just $V(x)=\|x\|^{2}$, and is a coercive $L^2$-ISS Lyapunov function under a milder assumption that $B\in L(U,X_{-\frac{1}{2}})$.
-Note that if $B$ is not 2-admissible, then no quadratic $L^p$-ISS Lyapunov function can be constructed for this system.
-Hence non-quadratic Lyapunov functions should be considered.
+In this work, we have shown that quadratic Lyapunov functions are a natural Lyapunov function concept to study the $L^2$-ISS of linear analytic systems in Hilbert spaces, \amc{in the sense that the such Lyapunov functions exist and certify $L^2$-ISS for broad class of systems of this type.} Under the assumption that $A$ generates an analytic semigroup that is similar to a contraction, and that $B\in L(U,X_{-\frac{1}{2}+\varepsilon})$ for $\varepsilon>0$, we give an explicit construction of a coercive $L^2$-ISS Lyapunov function for such a system, relying on well-known techniques from holomorphic functional calculus.
+If $A$ is self-adjoint, then this function is just the common Lyapunov function $V(x)=\|x\|^{2}$, which even remains coercive under the weaker assumption that $B\in L(U,X_{-\frac{1}{2}})$.
+Note that if $B$ is not 2-admissible, then no \amc{coercive} quadratic $L^p$-ISS Lyapunov function can be constructed for this system.

-One of interesting open problems is whether the heat equation with Dirichlet boundary input (which is an ISS system) possesses a coercive ISS Lyapunov function.
+One of the interesting open problems is whether the heat equation with Dirichlet boundary input (which is an ISS system)\fsc{, see also Example \ref{ex:heat},} possesses a coercive ISS Lyapunov function.
 Although this question is outside of the scope of this paper, our results do shed some light on this problem.
-In particular, it is well-known that the Dirichlet input operator for the heat equation is not 2-admissible, in fact, it is only $p$-admissible for $p>4$, see e.g.\ \cite{JPP14} and \cite{Preussler23}.
-This clearly implies that there is no coercive $L^2$-ISS Lyapunov function for this system, and Proposition~\ref{prop:Restrictions-quadratic-LFs} indicates that there is also no coercive quadratic $L^p$-ISS Lyapunov function for any finite $p$.
-Thus, if there is a coercive ISS Lyapunov function for this system, then it very likely not quadratic.
-Recall, that Neumann input operator for the heat equation is $\frac{4}{3}$-admissible, see e.g.\ \cite[Ex.~2.14]{Sch20} or \cite[Thm.~3.2]{JPP14}.
-By Lemma~\ref{lem:Sufficient-condition-for-admissibility}, it belongs to $L(U,X_{-\frac{1}{2}})$, and Proposition~\ref{prop:Coercive-LF-Self-adjoint} shows that $x\mapsto \|x\|^2$ is an $L^2$-ISS Lyapunov function for the heat equation with the Neumann boundary input (which was also verified directly in \cite{ZhZ18} and \cite{Sch20}).
+In particular, it is well-known that the Dirichlet input operator for the heat equation is not 2-admissible, and in fact, it is only $p$-admissible for $p>4$, see e.g.\ \cite{JPP14} and \cite{Preussler23}.
+This implies that there is no coercive $L^2$-ISS Lyapunov function for this system, and Proposition~\ref{prop:Restrictions-quadratic-LFs} indicates that there is also no coercive quadratic $L^p$-ISS Lyapunov function for any finite $p$.
+Thus, if there is a coercive ISS Lyapunov function for this system, then it is very likely not quadratic.
+Recall, that Neumann input operator $B$ for the heat equation is $\frac{4}{3}$-admissible, see e.g.\ \cite[Ex.~2.14]{Sch20}, \cite{Preussler23} or \cite[Thm.~3.2]{JPP14} and, in particular, $B\in L(U,X_{-\frac{1}{2}})$, see also Lemma~\ref{lem:Sufficient-condition-for-admissibility} above.
+Proposition~\ref{prop:Coercive-LF-Self-adjoint} thus shows that $x\mapsto \|x\|^2$ is an $L^2$-ISS Lyapunov function for the heat equation with the Neumann boundary input, which is known and was also verified directly in \cite{ZhZ18} and \cite{Sch20}.